ignition-devs/ignition-api-8.1/README.md

 ##### Installing with `pip`

 The preferred method is to install it by running `pip`.
-It requires Python 2.7 (we recommend version 2.7.18), or Python 3.
+It requires Python 2.7.18, or higher.

 ```bash
 python -m pip install ignition-api